Defining Quantum Games

 \section{Discussion}

-Our characterisation of quantum games using the proposed dimensions is intended to lay the groundwork for future quantum game research by providing a wider understanding of how quantum games could be part of the ludosphere.
-Future developments in the field may reveal more categories and varying needs for distinction.
-To give an example, games with a perceivable dimension of quantum physics could for example be further dissected into games with only inspirational aspects of quantum physics, games where the visuals stem from numerical simulations of quantum mechanical systems, and games that include clear perceivable educational aspects, if these are important for a specific purpose.
+Our characterisation of quantum games using the proposed dimensions is intended to lay the groundwork for future research and development of quantum games by providing a broader understanding of how quantum games are part of the ludosphere of games.
+Future quantum game development may reveal more dimensionality and varying needs for distinction.
+To give an example, games with a perceivable dimension of quantum physics could be further dissected into games with inspirational and imitative aspects of quantum physics, games where the visuals are derived from numerical simulations of quantum mechanical systems, and games that include clear perceivable educational aspects, if these are important for a specific purpose.
 Most importantly, we hope that our dimensions of quantum games will offer a tool for incorporating deeper aspects of quantum physics into game development, providing clarity on the different ways a game can be considered a quantum game. \\

 The three dimensions of quantum games become particularly interesting when considering the games on the outlines of these dimensions.
-As an example the game \textit{Quantum Break} references quantum physics, but uses no quantum technologies in the gameplay, nor does it have any motivations to be used for educational purposes or for citizen science and does not fit the definition of a quantum game by Gordon \& Gordon.
-Still the core idea of Quantum Break and certain visual elements of the game are deeply inspired by quantum physics and have been designed together with a quantum physicist \cite{qbreak}.
-We may conclude from Quantum Break that it is a quantum game through its carefully designed, perceivable references to quantum physics.
+As an example, the game \textit{Quantum Break} references quantum physics but uses no quantum technologies in gameplay, nor is it intended for educational purposes or citizen science (see Table \ref{table:examples}).
+It does not fit the early definitions of a quantum game.
+Still, the core idea of \textit{Quantum Break} and certain visual elements of the game and were designed in collaboration with a quantum physicist \cite{rasanen2016,kamen2016}.
+We may conclude that \textit{Quantum Break} is a quantum game due to its carefully designed, perceivable references to quantum physics.
 Certain games, such as \textit{Hopping Mode} by PiCycle from 2014, where the player aids a hovering object through an evolving maze, leave players with only speculative guesses about how the game might relate to quantum physics.
 The game was developed at the \textit{Quantum Game Jam} of 2014 and has credited quantum physics researchers in the development process, but no other concrete references to quantum physics are found in relation to the game \cite{kultima2021qgj}.